4D-Open-Source/Google-Authenticator-4D/README.md

 ## Setting up
 This is called pairing and you use the `Pair` method.
 It is required one time but may be called more, for example if a user gets a new phone.
 The user simply needs to download the app to their phone, open it and click the add button.

-You passd an object to the `Pair` method containig 3 values:
+You pass an object to the `Pair` method containig 3 values:
 - your application name
 - the user name
 - a secret specific to the user.
 A UUID is a good candidate but any string will do.